 Our Company has adopted the Corporate Governance Code (the "Code") set out in Appendix 14 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules") as its own code of corporate governance.
-For the year ended 31 December 2013 (the "Review Period"), our Directors consider that our Company has complied with all the code provisions as set out in the Code.
+For the year ended 31 December 2014 (the "Review Period"), our Directors consider that our Company has complied with all the code provisions as set out in the Code, except for deviation under code provision E.1.2 of the Code which provides that the chairman of the board should attend the annual general meeting.
+Mr Ke Wentuo, the chairman and an executive director of the Company, did not attend the annual general meeting of the Company held on 8 May 2014 in Hong Kong (the "Annual General Meeting") due to other business commitment.
+The Annual General Meeting was chaired by Mr Ke Jixiong, the chief executive officer and an executive director of the Company, instead.

-Our Directors are committed to upholding the corporate governance of the Company to ensure that formal and transparent procedures are in place to protect and maximise the interests of the shareholders of our Company.
+Our Directors are committed to upholding the corporate governance of the Company to ensure that formal and transparent procedures are in place to protect and maximise the interests of the shareholders of our Company ("Shareholders").